contentful-userland/gatsby-contentful-starter/README.md

 ![The index page of the starter blog](https://rawgit.com/contentful-userland/gatsby-contentful-starter/master/screenshot.jpg "The index page of the starter blog")

+Static sites are scalable, secure and have very little required maintainance.
+They come with a drawbag though.
+Not everybody feels good editing files, build a project and upload it somewhere.
+This is where Contentful comes into play.

+With Contentful and Gatsby you can connect your favorite static site generator with an API that provides an easy to use interface for people writing content.

 ## Requirements

 To use this project you have to have a Contentful account.
 If you don't have on yet you can register at [www.contentful.com/sign-up](https://www.contentful.com/sign-up/).